 How do you manage your certificates and encryption keys?

 Certificates and their matching public keys are public information and do not require special protection.
-Private and symmetric keys are stored either in a Hardware Security Module (HSM) designed for key storage, or at the operating system level.
 Access to keys is restricted to a small number of OneLogin employees.

 OneLogin uses the following methods to generate and secure certificates and keys: